Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Experiments

 \subsection{Cross-Dataset Generalization and Animation Performance}

-\textbf{Evaluation on \AV.} We first evaluate cross-dataset generalization on \AV.
-All feed-forward models are trained on THuman 2.1 and directly evaluated on \AV without fine-tuning.
-This setting tests generalization to realistic human motion sequences, where subjects naturally appear in diverse poses and camera viewpoints.
-In particular, we focus on the \textit{Animation} setting, where the input consists of multi-view images of a subject captured across varying poses, and the target corresponds to unseen camera viewpoints and unseen poses.
-This setup reflects real-world capture conditions and jointly evaluates both reconstruction and animation capability.
+\textbf{Evaluation on \AV.} We first evaluate cross-dataset generalization on \AV~(\figref{fig:avatarex_qualitative}), testing realistic human motion sequences where subjects appear in diverse poses and viewpoints.
+Except for the pre-trained LHM---which is provided a front-facing input to ensure a fair comparison against 4-view methods---all feed-forward models are trained solely on THuman 2.1 and evaluated without fine-tuning.
+We focus on the \textit{Animation} setting---predicting unseen poses and viewpoints from multi-view inputs of varying poses---which jointly evaluates reconstruction and animation capabilities under real-world conditions.
+This protocol strictly evaluates methods supporting varying-pose inputs and novel-pose synthesis (HumanRAM, Animatable Gaussians, LHM, and HumanGS), naturally excluding static-pose baselines like LVSM and GHG.

-Only methods that support varying-pose inputs and novel-pose synthesis are considered in this setting, namely HumanRAM, Animatable Gaussians, and our method HumanGS.
-In contrast, LVSM and GHG assume a fixed human pose across input views and therefore cannot operate under this protocol.

-\textbf{Performance and Efficiency.} In addition to animation quality metrics (PSNR, SSIM, LPIPS), we report modeling time and synthesis time (in seconds).
-Modeling time denotes the time required to construct a 3D human representation from the input observations, applicable to methods that explicitly build a canonical 3D model (Animatable Gaussians and HumanGS).
-Synthesis time measures the time required to render a novel animated frame.
-For Animatable Gaussians and HumanGS, synthesis consists of linear blend skinning of the canonical 3D Gaussians followed by rasterization.
-In contrast, HumanRAM performs feed-forward inference for each target pose and view independently, without an explicit reusable 3D canonical representation.
+\textbf{Performance and Efficiency.} Alongside quality metrics, we evaluate modeling and synthesis times.
+Modeling time is the duration to construct a canonical 3D representation (applicable to Animatable Gaussians, LHM, and HumanGS), while synthesis time is the per-frame rendering duration.
+For HumanGS and Animatable Gaussians, synthesis requires only LBS and rasterization, whereas HumanRAM requires full network inference per frame.

-Results in ~\tabref{tab:animation_av} and ~\figref{fig:avatarex_qualitative} show that HumanGS achieves comparable novel-view and novel-pose synthesis quality to state-of-the-art HumanRAM and Animatable Gaussians, while being significantly more efficient in terms of modeling and synthesis time.
-All methods were evaluated under a sparse four-view setting.
-Animatable Gaussians, as a test-time optimization method without learned human priors, requires on average up to 3-4 hours (approximately 12000 seconds) to construct a subject-specific 3D model.
-In contrast, HumanGS produces a canonical 3D human model in approximately 0.96 seconds.
-At inference time, given a constructed 3D model, both Animatable Gaussians and HumanRAM require approximately 0.3 seconds to render a novel animated target image.
-However, HumanGS only requires approximately 0.037 seconds per target animation.

-Additional results with varying input views are presented in the Supplementary (~\secref{suppsec:addn_results},~\figref{fig:varying_views} and~\tabref{tab:thuman_near_views}) highlighting that HumanGS performs comparably to state-of-the-art HumanRAM across all view while outperforms optimization-based Animatable Gaussians on extreme 1 and 2 input view setup.